typhonjs-node-build-test/esm-d-ts/README.md

 }
 ```

-There are more options available.
-Note: top-level re-exporting of NPM modules that provide TS declarations are added to the public API of declarations.
-For questions in the
+There are more options available and a full description will be provided soon.

+Note: When re-bundling packages in creating an integrated library top-level re-exporting of NPM modules that provide
+TS declarations are added to the public API of declarations.

-meantime please join the TyphonJS Discord server to discuss any concerns on usage.
+For questions in the meantime please join the TyphonJS Discord server to discuss any concerns on usage.

 ## TODO
 - Provide a way to manage the generation process entirely in memory.
 Presently the intermediate individual TS